aspnet/Blazor.Docs/docs/debugging.md

 Development of further debugging scenarios is an on-going focus of the engineering team.

-## Troubleshooting tips
+## Troubleshooting tip

-If you are running into errors, the following tip may help.
+If you're running into errors, the following tip may help:

-* In the debugger tab, open the developer tools in your browser, and in the console, execute localStorage.clear().
-This will remove any breakpoints that were set.
+In the **debugger** tab, open the developer tools in your browser.
+In the console, execute `localStorage.clear()` to remove any breakpoints.